sebi1412/esphome-ferraris-meter/README.md

 ```

 ### Actors
 For diagnostic purposes, the Ferraris component provides a [switch](https://www.esphome.io/components/switch) with the name `calibration_mode`.
-It can be used to set the component to calibration mode (see section [calibration mode](#calibration-mode) for further information).
+It can be used to set the component to calibration mode (see section [calibration](#calibration) for further information).

 ##### Example
 ```yaml